ePages-de/epages-devportal/_posts/2017/2017-12-05-debugging-microservices-pt3.md

 authors: ["Jens"]
 ---

-We covered [structured log events](/blog/tech-stories/where-is-the-bug-in-my-microservices-haystack/) and [distributed tracing](/blog/tech-stories/tracing-the-suspect-a-microservices-murder-mystery/) by the first two posts in our series about debugging microservices.
+[Structured log events](/blog/tech-stories/where-is-the-bug-in-my-microservices-haystack/) and [distributed tracing](/blog/tech-stories/tracing-the-suspect-a-microservices-murder-mystery/) were covered in the first two posts of our series about debugging microservices.
-In this post we will even further enhance our request tracing and finally be able to peek into a running microservice from our IDE.
+In this post we will even further enhance our request tracing, and finally be able to peek into a running microservice from our IDE.

 ## Color me interested